foundry-rs/book/src/forge/deploying.md

 }
 ```

-Additionally, we can tell Forge to verify our contract on Etherscan, if the network is supported, by passing `--verify`.
+Additionally, we can tell Forge to verify our contract on Etherscan, Sourcify or Blockscout, if the network is supported, by passing `--verify`.

 ```sh
 $ forge create --rpc-url <your_rpc_url> \